YottaDB/YDBDoc/ProgGuide/internatn.rst

 * gtm_ac_version: Returns a numeric version identifier for the "currently active" set of collation routines.
 * gtm_ac_verify: Returns the success (odd) or failure (even) in matching a collation sequence with a given version number.

-YottaDB/GT.M searches the shared library for the gtm_ac_xform_1 and gtm_ac_xback_1 before searching for the gtm_ac_xform and gtm_ac_xback routines.
-If the shared library contains gtm_ac_xform_1, YottaDB/GT.M ignores gtm_ac_xform even if it is present.
-If YottaDB/GT.M finds gtm_ac_xform_1 but does not find gtm_ac_xback_1, it reports a GTM-E-COLLATIONUNDEF error with an additional mismatch warning GTM-E-COLLFNMISSING.
+YottaDB searches the shared library for the gtm_ac_xform_1 and gtm_ac_xback_1 before searching for the gtm_ac_xform and gtm_ac_xback routines.
+If the shared library contains gtm_ac_xform_1, YottaDB ignores gtm_ac_xform even if it is present.
+If YottaDB finds gtm_ac_xform_1 but does not find gtm_ac_xback_1, it reports a GTM-E-COLLATIONUNDEF error with an additional mismatch warning GTM-E-COLLFNMISSING.

 If the application does not use strings longer than 32,767 bytes, the alternative collation library need not contain the gtm_ac_xform_1 and gtm_ac_xback_1 routines.
-On the other hand, if the application passes strings greater than 32,767 bytes (but less than the maximum support string length) and does not provide gtm_xc_xform_1 and gtm_xc_xback_1, GT.M issues the run-time error GTM-E-COLLARGLONG.
+On the other hand, if the application passes strings greater than 32,767 bytes (but less than the maximum support string length) and does not provide gtm_xc_xform_1 and gtm_xc_xback_1, YottaDB issues the run-time error GTM-E-COLLARGLONG.

-Note that database key sizes are much more restricted by YottaDB/GT.M than local key sizes, and may be restricted further by user configuration.
+Note that database key sizes are much more restricted by YottaDB than local key sizes, and may be restricted further by user configuration.

 +++++++++++++++++++++++++++++++++++
 Defining the Environment Variable
 +++++++++++++++++++++++++++++++++++

-YottaDB/GT.M locates the alternative collation sequences through the environment variable gtm_collate_n where n is an integer from 1 to 255 that identifies the collation sequence, and pathname identifies the shared library containing the routines for that collation sequence, for example:
+YottaDB locates the alternative collation sequences through the environment variable gtm_collate_n where n is an integer from 1 to 255 that identifies the collation sequence, and pathname identifies the shared library containing the routines for that collation sequence, for example:

 .. parsed-literal::
    $ gtm_collate_1=/opt/fis-gtm/collation